some-natalie/some-natalie/_posts/2023-04-03-kubernoodles-pt-5.md

 ## Choose your own adventure

-Now we're to the point of customizing everything, so less copy/paste and more thoughtful consideration of a few things. :sweat_smile:
+Now we're to the point of customizing everything, so less copy/paste and more thoughtful consideration of a few things. 😅

 ### To sudo or not to sudo